openspending-archive/spendingdata.org/faq.md

 <h3>Does the standard cover legal aspects?</h3>

 The standard does not contain a direct legal component, but governments and organisations that release data in the specified format must also supply a license which is in accordance with the [open definition](http://opendefinition.org/) and thus enables free and non-discriminatory re-use of the information.

+<h3>What are the components of the technical specification?</h3>

+The specification will contain two parts: the **core specification** and additional **modules**.
+The core will include instructions on the packaging of spending datasets to combine data and metadata, a minimal set of required metadata attributes and a modeling system in which modules can be expressed.
+The modules themselves will specify and document well-known DSPL concept which can then be re-used across different datasets.

+<h3>What file formats are used?</h3>

+The format will be **[Comma Separated Values (CSV)](http://tools.ietf.org/html/rfc4180) for the data and [JavaScript Object Notation (JSON)](http://json.org/) for metadata**.
+The deciding argument for CSV is its universal tool support, both for export from all major databases and import into common tools, such as spreadsheet applications.
+Data and metadata documents will be **combined into a Zipfile container**.

+<h3>How is metadata represented?</h3>

+We're planning to use a [simple metadata dictionary](http://www.dataprotocols.org/en/latest/data-packages.html#metadata).

+<h3>Open Issues</h3>

+* **Currency conversion**: do we want to specify a base currency (e.g. 2000 US Dollars or SDR) in which fact table data will be provided?